Gregory Alan Williams: Life and acting career

-Born in Des Moines, Iowa, Williams graduated from East High School, and attended Coe College and served in the United States Marine Corps before pursuing a career in acting.
+Born in Des Moines, Iowa, Williams graduated from East High School and attended Coe College and served in the United States Marine Corps before pursuing a career in acting.
 He made his acting debut opposite Steven Seagal in the 1988 film Above the Law.
 The following year, Williams won the role of Garner Ellerbee in Baywatch.
 He reprised the role in the 1995 spin-off series Baywatch Nights before returning to Baywatch in 1996.

-After leaving the series in 1998, Williams has had recurring guest roles on The Sopranos, The West Wing, The District, The Game, Army Wives, and Drop Dead Diva.
+After leaving the series in 1998, Williams has had recurring guest roles on The Sopranos, The West Wing, The District, The Game, Army Wives, Drop Dead Diva, and Chicago Med.
 Additionally, he has guest starred in episodes of NYPD Blue, Boston Legal, One Tree Hill, and Meet the Browns and has also lent his voice to the animated series Aqua Teen Hunger Force.
 From 2009 to 2013, Williams appeared as Judge Warren Libby in the comedy series Drop Dead Diva.
 Since 2011, Williams has portrayed the role of Coach Pat Purnell in the USA Network drama series Necessary Roughness.

 Williams has also had roles in several films, including Remember the Titans (2000), Old School (2003), Be Cool (2005), Dog Days of Summer (2007), Oliver Stone's biopic W. (2008), The Collector (2009), and MacGruber (2010).
 Williams also serves as the host of the syndicated series Know Your Heritage and Know Your Heritage: Black College Quiz.

+In 1992, Williams became the first recipient of the Salem Award for Human Rights and Social Justice (through Voices Against Injustice) due to his heroic efforts during the 1992 Los Angeles race riots in which he rescued an individual who had been pulled out of his car and was being beaten.

 Writing

 In addition to acting, Williams has authored four books including A Gathering of Heroes: Reflections on Rage and Responsibility: A Memoir of the Los Angeles Riots.
-The book chronicles Williams' life and experiences with racism, along with an incident during the 1992 Los Angeles riots in which Williams saved the life of a Japanese American man who was being beaten by rioters.
+The book chronicles Williams' life and experiences with racism, along with an incident during the 1992 Los Angeles riots in which he saved the life of a Japanese-American man who was being beaten by rioters.